Berlin, Wisconsin

-Berlin is a city in Green Lake and Waushara counties in the U.S. state of Wisconsin.
+Berlin (/ˈbɜːrlɪn/ BUR-lin) is a city in Green Lake and Waushara counties in the U.S. state of Wisconsin.
 The population was 5,571 at the 2020 census.
 Of this, 5,435 were in Green Lake County, and only 89 were in Waushara County.
 The city is located mostly within the Town of Berlin in Green Lake County, with a small portion extending into the Town of Aurora in Waushara County.

 History

 In 1845, Nathan H. Strong (1813–1852) became the first resident of what is today Berlin.
 He was joined by Hugh G. Martin, Hiram Barnes, and William Dickey.
 Their settlement was known as Strong's Landing.
-In 1848 a post office was established.
+In 1848, a post office was established.
 It was named Berlin after the capital of Prussia, now the capital of Germany.
 The first school house was built in 1850 and the first church in 1851.
 Berlin was incorporated as a city in 1857.

+Wisconsin's commercial cranberry industry was started in the Berlin area, as well as the first milk condensing factory in the mid-west, Carnation Company.
+From the mid-1860s to the 1990s, Berlin was called "the fur and leather city" due to its industry.
+These industries provided jobs and attracted immigrants from Scotland, Wales, Poland, and Italy to work.

+On April 3, 1956 the eastern sections of the city were impacted by an F4 tornado which claimed 7 lives.

 Pronunciation

 Area residents put the accent on the first syllable of Berlin /ˈbɜrlɪn/ rather than on the second.
 It has been said that this was in reaction to the anti-German sentiment that swept across the United States during World War I, and that the accent was previously on the second syllable.